 As for the tradition on this topic, there is nothing in it but that the angels do that (cursing).
 It does not necessitate permission for him in any respect.

 Source: Fatḥ al-Bārī 4897

 Implicit in this interpretation is the prohibition of ‘marital rape’ or sexual violence against one’s wife.
 If it were lawful, one would presume that the Prophet (ṣ) or commentators like Ibn Hajar and Al-Buhuti would have explicitly allowed it as an option when discussing this very scenario.
-If he may not harm her or even curse her if she refuses to have sex, how then could he assault her?
+If he may not harm her or even curse her if she refuses to have sex, how then could he assault or rape her?

 On the other hand, some scholars said it is also an obligation for a man to reciprocate by fulfilling his wife’s sexual desires.

 وَلِأَنَّ النِّكَاحَ شُرِعَ لِمَصْلَحَةِ الزَّوْجَيْنِ وَدَفْعِ الضَّرَرِ عَنْهُمَا وَهُوَ مُفْضٍ إلَى دَفْعِ ضَرَرِ الشَّهْوَةِ عَنْ الْمَرْأَةِ كَإِفْضَائِهِ إلَى دَفْعِ ذَلِكَ عَنْ الرَّجُلِ فَيَجِبُ تَعْلِيلُهُ بِذَلِكَ وَيَكُون النِّكَاحُ حَقًّا لَهُمَا جَمِيعًا